 This goal aims to end poverty in all its forms everywhere.
 The target is to eradicate poverty for all people everywhere by 2030.
 Poverty is currently measured as people living on less than 91p a day.

 We did lots of work in 2020 to contribute to this goal and a key highlight was our work with IncomeMax.
-IncomeMax is a community interest company that helps people, some of whom are experiencing financial difficulties, to maximise their household income.
+IncomeMax is a Community Interest Company (CIC) that helps people, some of whom are experiencing financial difficulties, to maximise their household income.
 Through the partnership that IncomeMax has with Vanquis Bank, customers receive independent personal money advice.
 This is to help them take control of their finances, reduce their household bills and increase their income.

 We also work with The Money Charity to deliver financial education workshops to help children and young people to develop their budgeting and money management skills.
 Through our partnership with The Money Charity, we prioritise delivering workshops to children and young people who are from refugee or ex-offender backgrounds, and who have been in care or are homeless.

 Our partnerships with Community Foundations mean that we can also distribute funding to small voluntary organisations which support financial inclusion.
-These organisations are providing grass root support and signposting services to people within their communities who need help with their finances.
 For example, in 2019 we awarded a grant to the Citizen’s Advice Bureau in Fareham.
 This allowed them to provide outreach services to those who were unable to travel due to reduced access to transport, mobility or caring responsibilities.

 We also continue to support the National Literacy Trust to help develop the literacy skills of young people and give them the confidence and desire to widen their aspirations.
 As a large employer, we can be one of the best sources of advice and guidance for students.
 Throughout 2019, we supported almost 300 pupils ranging from primary school age to post 16 across Bradford, Birmingham, London, Middlesbrough and Petersfield.
 Colleagues from local offices also volunteered to engage with the students and deliver programme activities.